The true and the false associated with citronella for landscaping which is considered an effective insect and mosquito

 Citronella Oil as a Mosquito Repellent

 While the plant itself is not effective for repelling mosquitoes, citronella oil is classified and registered by the Environmental Protection Agency (EPA) as a bio-pesticide.
 This means that it has an effective and yet non-toxic effect on the human body (5).

 The National Pesticide Information Center describes oil of citronella as an effective repellent of insects.
 It works by masking scents that are attractive to insects.
 This characteristic makes it more difficult for insects to locate a target.

-While citronella oil is classed as a natural insect repellent, research is conflicting as to the effectiveness for repelling mosquitoes.
+While citronella oil is classed as a natural insect repellent, research is conflicting as to the effectiveness of repelling mosquitoes.

 In 2011, the journal Tropical Medicine & International Health published an analysis of 11 studies on the capabilities of citronella oil to repel mosquitoes.
 Researchers found that when combined with vanillin, the oil did indeed provide protection for up to three hours (6).

 However, another study published in the Journal of the Mosquito Control Association reported poor efficacy.
 3% citronella candles and 5% incense failed to protect subjects from bites from mosquitoes Aedes aegypti and albopictus.
 These species are the ones responsible for transmitting diseases such as dengue, chikungunya, Zika, and yellow fever.

 Researchers conducted the study under field conditions in a wooded area in Guelph, Ontario.
 Eight identically dressed subjects were assigned to one of 8 positions on a grid within the study area.
 Scented candles, incense, unscented candles, or no candles (i.e., nontreated controls) were assigned to 2 positions on the grid each evening.
 Subjects conducted 5-min bite counts at each position and performed 16 biting counts per evening.